Vitorbnc/VVERSimulator/README.md

 The project was built with MinGW-w64 and GCC 8.1, and there are build scripts available which use GNU make.
 There's a prebuilt binary inside ` /bin `, it was compiled and tested with Windows 10 version 18363.
 To build again, just run `build.bat`.

+A compressed folder with all the libraries used to build is available in `libs_backup.7z` for convenience.
+The makefile assumes they are stored in `C:/libs`.

+The python remote control app uses PySide2 for the UI and Requests for HTTP requests.

 ### Screenshots

 Some of the screenshots show the vertical steam generator version.
 Here's the new main window: